group11sem/set08103/use-cases/use-case-4.md

 ### Preconditions

-We have a database with all the countries in a region and their populations
+We have a database with all the countries in the world and their populations

 ### Success End Condition

-A report is available for the user with all the countries in a region listed by largest to smallest population
+A report is available for the user with N lagest populated countries in the world where N was provided by the user.

 ### Failed End Condition